 While we run special programs in the spring and fall for local high school students as well as for junior high school students state-wide, you must be at least 18 years old to attend a workshop during one of our summer sessions.

-If a cancellation is received at least 30 days before a session begins, deposits are refunded, less a $50 cancellation fee.
-For cancellations received between 29 and 15 days before a session begins, there is a $250 cancellations fee.
-No refunds will be issued for cancellations made within 14 days of the start of a session.
+If a cancellation is received prior to 30 days before a session begins, deposits are refunded, less a $100 cancellation fee.
+There is no refund if a cancellation is made within 30 days of your session.

-The deadline for the Open Studio Residency program was March 1, 2016.
+The deadline for the Open Studio Residency program is March 1, 2017.

-For summer workshops, the scholarship (this includes Technical Assistant, Work Study, and Minority Work Study applicants) application deadline was March 1, 2016.
+For summer workshops, the scholarship (this includes Technical Assistant, Work Study, and Minority Work Study applicants) application deadline is March 1, 2017.

 Students accepted into our summer programs will be mailed a prep sheet that contains all the basic information you need to know when attending Haystack.
 It details any items you will need to bring from clothing items to studio supplies/suggestions.